 Using the yellow construction paper cut out a diamond and fold in half.
 This will create a beak that opens and closes.

 Using the black construction paper cut out a large circle and then cut the circle in half.
 These will be the penguin’s wings.
 You can either have your child glue or tape the wings on the paper plate.
 We glued ours down and it worked very well.

 Using more of the yellow construction paper cut out the penguin’s feet.
 I helped Kaidence cut them into little flippers, like three little toes and it turned out cute!

 Now let your penguin dry completely, especially the wings.

 A super easy kids craft that is fun and perfect for when learning about arctic penguins.
 Penguins are one of my girl’s favorite animals, so make sure to check out the penguin when we made last year during our arctic unit as well.

 You Are Also Going To Love:

-If you love these fun Arctic Penguin Kids Craft, then you will also love the following winter crafts I have put together for you:
+If you enjoyed this fun Paper Plate Arctic Penguin Craft, then you will also love the following winter kid crafts I have put together for you: